ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 pattern (0-based).
 If there are return values from matching one or more patterns, those will be listed in `newglobals`, which is omitted if there are none.
 Values of null are never returned.

+You can force ^testpattern to trace user regardless of whether tracing is on or not or whether nouserlog is set.
+Just prepend to your input ":tracepattern"

 ## CS External API- ^CompileOutput
 The external API functions allow execution of rule behaviors from outside of ChatScript.
 This function takes in an output string like